WHU-ZQH/KGNN/readme.md

 ___

 ## News
+4/2/2024

+* Our code is updated, i.e., fixing the scripts for BERT-based models.

 6/3/2023

-* Our paper has been accepted by IEEE Transactions on Knowledge and Data Engineering. [(Early Access Paper)](https://ieeexplore.ieee.org/document/10056277)
+* Our paper has been accepted by IEEE Transactions on Knowledge and Data Engineering. [(Paper)](https://ieeexplore.ieee.org/document/10056277)

 26/4/2022